The-Bambi/SheetyRecognizer/README.md

 ## Overview

-This is your new Kedro project, which was generated using `kedro 0.19.6`.

-Take a look at the [Kedro documentation](https://docs.kedro.org) to get started.

-The *ULTIMATE* goal of this pipeline is to build a machine learning pipeline able to convert visual sheet music into Lilypond.
+The *ULTIMATE* goal of this project is to build a machine learning pipeline able to convert visual sheet music into Lilypond.

 My previous attempts can be found in SheetMusicGenerator, which I am rewriting to a kedro framework.